MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMRDVConfigureBDEPolicy.md

 - `Enabled`: When you enable this policy, you control how users can configure BitLocker.

-- `NotConfigured`: If you don't configure this policy, users can use BitLocker on removable disk drives.​
+- `NotConfigured`: If you don't configure this policy, users can use BitLocker on removable disk drives.

-- `Disabled`: If you disable this policy, users can't use BitLocker on removable disk drives.​
+- `Disabled`: If you disable this policy, users can't use BitLocker on removable disk drives.

 ```yaml
 Type: State